Rafael-Ramosc/menu-control/README.md

 # Menu control

 This is a simple user management system developed in Rust.
-The project allows you to create new users, list existing users, and manage user preferences.I found myself pondering about menu systems and their implementation.
+The project allows you to create new users, list existing users, and manage user preferences.
+I found myself pondering about menu systems and their implementation.
 This curiosity, combined with my desire to start a new project, led to the creation of Menu Control.

 ## Key Features: